 Read more about Adams and the Center for Health Equity.

-Associate professor of medicine and director of "On Doctoring"
+Professor of Medicine and Medical Education, and Director of "On Doctoring"

 Read more about Pinto-Powell and her work with medical students.